ManuelAloSupsi/ros-course/README.md

 <a name="homework"/>

-# Homework before the course
+# Preliminary work before the course
 Before the course it would be preferable to perform the following steps:
   * [Installl WLS](#wls)
   * [Install Docker Desktop](#dockerDesktop)